Engine Work

 While sailing across the Atlantic to Portugal I noticed that the frequency of bilge pump activity was increasing.
 By the time we were approaching the coast of Portugal the pump was coming on every 2 - 3 hours.
 During this period we had no rain.

-Click on picture to view at full resolutionNow at least the flow of water was sufficient to leave evidence.
+Now at least the flow of water was sufficient to leave evidence.
 I could see a very slight leak coming from under the engine pan.
 This meant the leak was coming from somewhere under the cockpit.
 That left the rudder stuffing box as the prime suspect.

-I could not verify that the stuffing box was leaking because I could not see it.
 When originally built this Pearson 424 provided adequate, if not comfortable, access to this stuffing box.
 However, the primary access was through the stern lazzarette, which on Sarah houses the generator installed by the previous owner.
 The P.O. as installed a small battery box in the port sail locker, which blocked access from that locker.
 In the first year of my ownership I installed the drive unit for the autopilot in the starboard sail locker.
 So all of the normal access points for the stuffing box are blocked on Sarah.

 Once secured in the marina in Cascais, PT the leak reduced to the same amount of bilge pump activity as the previous winter in Florida.
 So it was obvious that the leak was greater when Sarah was underway - further pointing to the rudder stuffing box.

-Click on picture to view at full resolutionOver that winter I started planning how I could get at the stuffing box to either tighten or re-pack it.
+Over that winter I started planning how I could get at the stuffing box to either tighten or re-pack it.
 The solution arrived in the person of my wee welsh friend, Martin.
 Martin could fit down into the lockers in a way I never will and at least he could see the stuffing box.
 He confirmed that it was indeed leaking and that there were ample threads on the fitting to allow it to be tightened significantly.
 So we probably didn't have to re-pack it at this time.

 Our first problem was to find a wrench of sufficient size to work the nuts on the stuffing box.
 We measured the nut with a micrometer to be about 2-1/2".
 I have a Channel Locks adjustable wrench that is large enough.
 However that type of wrench would be difficult if not impossible to use on the nut.
 Through one of the service shops at the marina I acquired a large pipe wrench, shown in the picture on the right.

-Click on picture to view at full resolutionEven with that wrench and Martin's small size it was still not possible to effectively work on the stuffing box.
+Even with that wrench and Martin's small size it was still not possible to effectively work on the stuffing box.
 We finally removed the port side pulley for the steering cable and Martin could squeeze in between the rudder stop and the generator battery box to get the wrench on the nuts with some leverage.

-Click on picture to view at full resolutionThe result is the picture on the right.
+The result is the picture on the right.
 The stuffing box has been tightened up about one full turn and fitting cleaned up with a wire brush.
 As of now there is no detectable leak through the rudder stuffing box.

 If it starts to leak again it will finally be time to repack the fitting.
 Hopefully that is a year or two off.

-Before departing Lago, PT in the spring of 2007 I had the Sopromar Yard attempt to re-pack this stuffing box (it had begun a slight leak after the Med Cruise in 2006).
+Before departing Lagos, PT in the spring of 2007 I had the Sopromar Yard attempt to re-pack this stuffing box (it had begun a slight leak after the Med Cruise in 2006).
 They also had great difficulty in getting close enough to the gland to effectively clean out the old packing material.
 They removed as much as they could then put in as much fresh packing as would fit.